mickelson/attract/Layouts.md

     fe.add_image( name, x, y )
     fe.add_image( name, x, y, w, h )

-Add a static image or video to the end of Attract-Mode's draw list.
+Adds an image or video to the end of Attract-Mode's draw list.

+[Magic Tokens](#magic) can be used in the supplied "name", in which case Attract-Mode will dynamically update the image in response to navigation.

 Parameters:

    * name - the name of an image/video file to show.
 If a relative path is provided (i.e. "bg.png") it is assumed to be relative to the current layout directory.
 Supported image formats are: PNG, JPEG, GIF, BMP and TGA.
 Videos can be in any format supported by FFmpeg.
+One or more "Magic Tokens" can be used in the name, in which case Attract-Mode will automatically update the image/video file appropriately in response to user navigation.
+For example "man/[Manufacturer]" will load the file corresponding to the manufacturer's name from the man subdirectory of the layout (example: "man/Konami.png").
+When Magic Tokens are used, the file extension specified in `name` is ignored (if present) and Attract-Mode will load any supported media file that matches the Magic Token.
+See [Magic Tokens](#magic) for more info.
    * x - the x coordinate of the top left corner of the image (in layout coordinates).
    * y - the y coordinate of the top left corner of the image (in layout